-Brenda Davis Koester is Assistant Director of the Family Resiliency Center.
+Brenda Davis Koester is Associate Director of the Family Resiliency Center.
 Her research and policy work centers around food insecurity; children’s feeding programs; effective community collaborations; and translating research into policy and practice and she serves as Co-PD and Co-I on several externally funded projects.
 She has experience supporting and coordinating transdisciplinary teams and co-instructs the HDFS 494 Undergraduate Transdisciplinary Research Course.

-As the Assistant Director she supervises staff and directs the professional development, communication, and policy work of the Center.
+As the Associate Director she supervises staff and directs the professional development, communication, and policy work of the Center.
 She also provides pre- and post- grant support for FRC projects and affiliates.
 She holds a BS in Communication and an MS in Labor and Employment Relations from the University of Illinois at Urbana-Champaign.

 Kelly Uchima is a Project Coordinator for the Family Resiliency Center and has been an integral part of the Strong Kids 2 Research Project since 2013.
 As an undergraduate, she learned to conduct field work and data collection that contributed to studying childhood health and discovered a deep interest in research.
 Upon graduating with a BS in Agricultural Consumer Economics and a minor in Communication from the University Illinois Urbana-Champaign, Kelly became a Strong Kids family specialist and gained experience conducting research, coding and collaborative academic publications.